 Important: All lamps replaced under warranty must be returned to Mitsubishi where they will be inspected for defect verification.

 To Purchase a Replacement Lamp After Warranty

 Visit our website at www.mitsuparts.com or call (800) 553-7278.
-Order a new lamp by part number as shown below.
+Order the new lamp part number shown below.